 Burmese cats are prone to gingivitis and are sensitive to anesthesia.
 Other diseases and deformities have been seen in the breed, including:

-When it comes to feeding your Burmese cat, choose a complete and balanced cat food like Purina Pro Plan Savor Adult Shredded Blend Salmon & Rice Formula to support her playful and active nature.
-Indoor cats may need a specially formulated food to help maintain a healthy weight and control hairballs, so Purina Pro Plan Savor Adult Shredded Blend Indoor Turkey & Rice Formula may also be a good choice.
+When it comes to feeding your Burmese cat, choose a complete and balanced cat food like Purina Pro Plan Adult Shredded Blend Salmon & Rice Formula to support her playful and active nature.
+Indoor cats may need a specially formulated food to help maintain a healthy weight and control hairballs, so Purina Pro Plan Adult Shredded Blend Indoor Turkey & Rice Formula may also be a good choice.

 To explore other products for your Burmese, see our Product Selector.

 Your Burmese kitten needs a complete and balanced kitten food with all the nutrients essential to her growth and development.
-During her first year, select a kitten food like Purina Pro Plan Savor Shredded Blend Kitten Chicken & Rice Formula to support her maturation into adulthood.
+During her first year, select a kitten food like Purina Pro Plan Shredded Blend Kitten Chicken & Rice Formula to support her maturation into adulthood.

 Dr. Joseph Thompson brought the first Burmese cat to America in 1930.
 Her name was “Wong Mau” and she was bred with Siamese cats.
 Through selective breeding, Thompson was able to achieve the sable coat color and isolate it for further breeding.